samiam1086/Blue-Team/Linux/LINUX.md

 To check the running services on a Linux machine run ```sudo systemctl```

 This will bring up a large wall of text showing each service and if it is running or not.
 To continue to the next page of services press ```Enter``` and to exit press ```q```

+If there are any running services that are insecure or malicious you should stop them with ```sudo systemctl stop service_name```